benaadams/ERCs/ERCS/erc-XXXX.md

 #### Cycle detection on transfer

 A compliant controller token MUST perform a cycle check on every transfer (`transferFrom`, `safeTransferFrom`).
-The check MUST follow the controller-token ownership chain starting from the recipient and walk up to a maximum depth of 4 hops:
+The controller token MUST expose `maxNestingDepth()` returning the maximum supported hierarchy depth.
+A `maxNestingDepth` of `4` is a reasonable default for most deployments.
+The check MUST follow the controller-token ownership chain starting from the recipient and walk up to `maxNestingDepth()` hops:

 1. Let `current = recipient`.
 2. Compute `candidateTokenId = uint256(uint160(current))`.
 If a controller token with `candidateTokenId` does not exist (has not been minted), the chain has terminated at a non-controlled address (e.g. an EOA or an unrelated contract).
 This is the normal safe exit: no cycle is possible, and the transfer MUST proceed.
-3. If the controller token `candidateTokenId` exists, read `next = ownerOf(candidateTokenId)` with a bounded gas stipend (RECOMMENDED: 30,000 gas).
+3. If the controller token `candidateTokenId` exists, read `next = ownerOf(candidateTokenId)` with a bounded gas stipend.
+The stipend MUST be sufficient for a single `ownerOf` lookup on the controller token (30,000 gas is a reasonable starting point under current gas schedules).
 If the call fails (reverts or runs out of gas), the transfer MUST revert, because the ownership chain cannot be verified.
 4. If `next == address(uint160(tokenId))` where `tokenId` is the token being transferred, a cycle would be created.
 The transfer MUST revert.
 5. Set `current = next` and repeat from step 2.
-If the depth exceeds 4 hops without terminating, the transfer MUST revert.
+If the depth exceeds `maxNestingDepth()` hops without terminating, the transfer MUST revert.

-This caps the maximum nesting depth of hierarchical account trees to 4 levels and guarantees exhaustive cycle prevention within that bound.
+This caps the maximum nesting depth of hierarchical account trees and guarantees exhaustive cycle prevention within that bound.
 Transfers to EOAs and non-controlled-account contracts terminate at step 2 on the first iteration with zero `ownerOf` calls.
-The gas cost of the check is bounded and predictable (at most 4 existence checks and 4 gas-capped ownership lookups per transfer).
+The gas cost of the check is bounded and predictable (at most `maxNestingDepth()` existence checks and `maxNestingDepth()` gas-capped ownership lookups per transfer).

 ### tokenId/address derivation